McCartney presents eco-manifesto at Paris Fashion Week show

 They were evoked in the actual shapes and silhouettes of the diaphanous and frothy silk gowns.

-Some of the best designs were the simplest, such as a sporty white shoulder-less gown that had fashion insiders snapping their cameras.
-There was much artistry in its large ripples at the hem that cleverly resembled the delicate curved flesh of a rose petal.
+Some of the best designs employed these flower metaphors: Such as a sporty, white shoulder-less gown that had fashion insiders snapping their cameras.
+There was much artistry in its large ripples at the hem that resembled the delicate curved flesh of a rose petal.

 SACAI: UNITY IN DISSONANCE